NethServer/docs/developer-manual/en/events.rst

-password-expired                       Username, expire date                  The given username password will expire on expiredate password-modify                        User key                               Called when a user password is modified password-policy-update                 User key                               Called when the system password policy has been changed pre-backup                                                                    The pre-backup event creates consistent system state for the backup post-backup                                                                   Called after backup end pseudonym-create                       Pseudonym key                          Called when a pseudonym is created pseudonym-delete                       Pseudonym key                          Called when a pseudonym is deleted pseudonym-modify                       Pseudonym key                          Called when a pseudonym is modified
+password-expired                       Username, expire date                  The given username password will expire on expiredate password-modify                        User key                               Called when a user password is modified password-policy-update                 User key                               Called when the system password policy has been changed post-backup-config                                                            Called after configuration backup end post-backup-data                                                              Called after data backup end post-restore-config                                                           Called after restore of configuration post-restore-data                                                             Called after restore of data pre-backup-config                                                             The pre-backup-config event creates consistent system state for the backup pre-backup-data                                                               The pre-backup-data event creates consistent system state for the backup pre-restore-config                                                            Called before restore of configuration pre-restore-data                                                              Called before restore of data pseudonym-create                       Pseudonym key                          Called when a pseudonym is created pseudonym-delete                       Pseudonym key                          Called when a pseudonym is deleted pseudonym-modify                       Pseudonym key                          Called when a pseudonym is modified